jrdegbe/thamesthrive-api/docs/resources/rabbitmq_resource.md

-***RabbitMQ allows to process compute intensive data outside tracardi server.
+***RabbitMQ allows to process compute intensive data outside ThamesThrive server.
 You may want to run some data processing in the background and distribute the load to multiple servers.***

 For Extensive Information about RabbitMQ visit : https://www.rabbitmq.com/documentation.html